-- Add in the spices: Add sugar, lemon juice, and cinnamon to the sliced apples and toss.
+- Add in the spices: Add sugar, lemon juice, and cinnamon to the sliced apples and toss together.

 - Make the crumble: In a separate bowl, combine the dry ingredients to form the crumble.

-- Cut the butter: Slice the cold butter into small cubes and toss into the crumble.
+- Cut the butter: Slice the cold butter into small cubes and toss into the oat mixture.

-Any and all apples will work just lovely.
-However, I tend to use either Granny Smith or Fuji.
-They have a wonderful balance of sweet and tart.
+Any and all apples will work just lovely in this recipe.
+However, we tend to use either Granny Smith apples or Fuji apples because they have a wonderful balance of sweet and tart.
 Other great options are Mutsu apples (also known as Crispin apples) and Winesap apples.

 Tips for The Best Apple Crisp

 - Peel the apples: Make sure to peel the apples before cutting or slicing them.
-The peels don’t bake well and really mess up the texture.
+The peels don’t bake well and really mess up the texture of the crisp.
 Peeled apples make for such a luscious filling!
 I highly recommend this peeler!

 - Cut your apples into thin slices: The thinner the apple is cut into slices or cubes, the better the texture of the filling.
 1/6-inch thickness is the sweet spot.

-- Use old fashion rolled oats.
-This variety of oats has the sturdiest texture and richest flavor — making them perfect for toppings.
+- Use old fashioned rolled oats: Old fashioned rolled oats have the sturdiest texture and richest flavor — making them perfect for toppings.

-If you’re feeling extra decadent, drizzle on some hot caramel sauce to finish.
-Try your hand at making dulce du leche sauce homemade in the Instant Pot.
+If you’re feeling extra decadent, drizzle hot caramel sauce over the crisp.
+Try your hand at making your own homemade dulce de leche sauce in the Instant Pot.
 It’s so easy and so yummy.
-You won’t regret it…
+You won’t regret it.

 Other Apple Recipes